tlaitinen/sms/frontend/sass/Readme.md

 This folder contains Sass files defining CSS rules corresponding to classes included in the application's JavaScript code build.
-By default, files in this folder are mapped to the application's root namespace, 'Receipts'.
+By default, files in this folder are mapped to the application's root namespace, 'SMS'.
 This is set in `"app.json"`:

     "sass": {
-        "namespace": "Receipts"
+        "namespace": "SMS"
     }

 ### ./sass/var

 This folder contains Sass files defining Sass variables corresponding to classes included in the application's JavaScript code build.
-By default, files in this folder are mapped to the application's root namespace, 'Receipts' in the same way as `"Receipts/sass/src"`.
+By default, files in this folder are mapped to the application's root namespace, 'SMS' in the same way as `"SMS/sass/src"`.

 ## Slicing